yahya94812/learn-flow-ai/README.md

 # **LearnFlow AI – Adaptive Learning That Flows Naturally**<br>

+## Problem Statement

+* Students face unstructured and static study materials that are hard to follow.
+* Learning is often passive and unengaging, reducing interest and retention.
+* There is no personalization, making it difficult to adapt to each learner’s pace.
+* Limited feedback and guidance prevent students from identifying weak areas.
+* Learners lack instant support for doubts and concept clarification.

+## Proposed Solution

 <i> Discover LearnFlow AI — the smart learning companion that turns any study material or any concepts into an interactive, personalized learning experience with flashcards, quizzes, and your own AI tutor. </i>
 ------------------------------------------------------------
 ### **Core Workflow**

 1. **Input Phase**